-(PSHE Association's Guidance to Assessment for Learning and Progression
+PSHE Association's Guidance to Assessment for Learning and Progression

-For each unit there is a specially designed pre and post unit assessment activity.
-Conducted twice, this first determines the baseline; it's then repeated at the end of the unit, enabling you to monitor each child’s progress, record key points and identify areas for further development.
+For each unit there is a specially designed pre and post-unit assessment activity.
+Conducted twice, this first determines the baseline; it's then repeated at the end of the unit, enabling you to monitor progress, record key points and identify areas for further development.

-Our end of unit assessment tool, SCARF success provides succinct 'I can' statements, summarising learning against each unit's key learning outcomes.
+Our end-of-unit assessment tool, SCARF success provides succinct 'I can' statements, summarising learning against each unit's key learning outcomes.
 Working alongside the suggested half-termly lesson plan units, SCARF success helps you to keep the whole year's PSHE and Wellbeing assessment records in one place.
 You can choose whether to use the success criteria for a whole class or for each child.